Hutan Ashrafian

 Hutan Ashrafian is an academic and cardiothoracic surgeon.
 He is the current chief scientific officer of Preemptive Health and Medicine at Flagship Pioneering.

 The Ashrafian thoracotomy, and the Ashrafian sign aortic regurgitation are named after him.
-He introduced the AIonAI law for artificial intelligence.
+He introduced the AIonAI law for AI.

 Early life and education

 Ashrafian attended Westminster School.
 Then he attended University College London, where he completed a BSc degree in immunology and cell pathology, and subsequently a medical degree (MD) in 2000.
 Following London-based surgical training in paediatric cardiothoracic surgery, robotic surgery, and general surgery with specialist training in bariatric surgery, he finished his Wellcome Trust PhD degree in computational biology and surgery from Imperial College London in 2015.
 He was then appointed clinical lecturer at National Institute for Health and Care Research.

 Ashrafian also holds a Master of Business Administration degree from Warwick Business School, from which he graduated in 2017.

 Career

 Ashrafian was appointed as chief scientific adviser at the Institute of Global Health Innovation, Imperial College London, in 2017.

 In 2017, he co-founded Oxford Medical Products alongside Jan Czenurska to treat obesity with a novel hydrogel.

 In September 2020, during the COVID-19 pandemic, he became the chief medical officer of British American Tobacco where he developed a plant-based COVID-19 vaccine with its subsidiary KBP, and served there until August 2021.

 In August 2021, he was appointed as the chief scientific officer of Flagship Pioneering.

 Ashrafian is Professor of Research Impact at Leeds University Business School, and Senior Research Fellow at Imperial College London.
 He has worked on documentaries for the BBC and the Smithsonian Channel.